John Heyman: Early life and family

 Heyman was born in Leipzig to German-Jewish parents.
 His father, an economist and broadcaster who opposed Hitler, fled Germany on 30 January 1933.
 The seven-month-old John and his mother joined him that November in London, where his father had secured work as a journalist on the now defunct News Chronicle.
 During World War II, his father worked for the Ministry of Information and was naturalised British in the national interest.
-After the war he was the financial correspondent for The Economist, The Times of London, and Neue Zürcher Zeitung.
+After the war he was the financial correspondent for The Economist, The Times, and Neue Zürcher Zeitung.
 He died at his typewriter putting the final 'full stop' on a leader column for the Times, which was published two days after his death.
 John's mother, an avid suffragette, was both a teacher of Russian studies and a permanent student, collecting her seventh degree (in Economics) from the London School of Economics at the age of 70.